mfmotta/nanoGPT/README.md

 # Training faster with Flash attention.

 We train the model for a few hundred iterations with both "slow" and "flash" attention.
 Results can be visualized [here](https://wandb.ai/m-motta/profile-attention-nano-gpt/reports/GPU-Profiling-slow-vs-flash-attention--Vmlldzo1NjA0MzI1).
 Training and validation metrics don't differ for both types of attention, but the GPU utilization does.
 In particular, we see that flash attention trains much faster (less than half of the time in this short probing experiment).

  Wandb uses [nvidia-ml-py3](https://github.com/nicolargo/nvidia-ml-py3/blob/master/pynvml.py) to collect[ system metrics](https://docs.wandb.ai/guides/app/features/system-metrics).

-The reported GPU memory utlization refers to the DRAM global device memory (see the NVML API Reference Manual in [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml)).
+ &rarr The reported GPU memory utlization refers to the DRAM global device memory (see the NVML API Reference Manual in [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml)).

 </br>